MomsFriendlyDevCo/Doop/DOOP/README.md

 Larger projects can populate the `/tests/` directory with [Mocha](https://mochajs.org) + [Chai](http://chaijs.com/api/bdd) test cases.
 Tests can also be specified per-unit by adding any file matching the glob `*.test.js` within their unit directory.

 To run a Unit test you will need to have Mocha installed (`sudo npm i -g mocha`).
 Either run mocha with no specified files to process *all* test files or specify the specific test file(s) you wish Mocha to examine as command line arguments.

+Run the *all* the tests with mocha in the project root directory with `mocha`.

 **TIP:** Unit tests can be skipped temporarily by either adding an 'x' before `describe` / `it` or adding `.skip` as a suffix. e.g. To temporarily skip a test rename the function `describe('something something')` to `xdescribe('something something')` or `describe.skip('something something')`.
 **TIP::** As with the above you can also force Mocha to *only* run one test - this is useful if your test is deeply nested within an existing file and you don't want to add `skip` to each other case.
 To use this add `.only` as a suffix for the `describe` / `it` declaration. e.g. `it('should do this', function() { ... })` becomes `it.only('should do this', function() { ... })`.